Multiple inference requests with kluster.ai¶

 }

-Create the Batch input file¶
+Create the batch job file¶

-This example selects the klusterai/Meta-Llama-3.1-405B-Instruct-Turbo
+This example selects the deepseek-ai/DeepSeek-V3

 model.
-If you'd like to use a different model feel free to change the model's name in the following cell.
-Please refer to our documentation for a list of the models we support.
+If you'd like to use a different model, feel free to change it by modifying the model

-def create_inference_file(df, inference_type, system_prompt):
+def create_batch_file(df, inference_type, system_prompt):

-inference_list = []
+batch_list = []

 for index, row in df.iterrows():

-content = row['text']
+content = row["text"]

 request = {